annaignashova/annaignashova/README.md

 ## What You'll Find Here

-This GitHub profile documents my learning journey and practical projects.
+This profile is a record of my learning journey and practical work.

-Here you'll find:
+Projects will focus on:

+- Documentation
+- AI experiments
+- Process improvement
+- Learning notes
 - Portfolio projects
-- Documentation examples
-- Learning notes
-- AI experiments
-- Process improvement ideas
-- Technology-related projects

-Every project represents another step in continuous learning and practical development.
+- Practical technology solutions

 ---

-## Connect With Me
+## Connect

 💼 LinkedIn
 https://www.linkedin.com/in/anna-ignashova-6477a4201/